County Road 1865 (Val Verde County), Pumpville, Texas 78871$3,975,816

 West Texas....scenic, wild, rugged beauty.
 Dark skies, bright stars.
 Clean air, sunshine.

-The 1864 Ranch is located a couple of miles North of Hwy 90 in the town of Pumpville.
+This scenic ranch is located a couple of miles North of Hwy 90 in the town of Pumpville.
 Pumpville is 65 miles west of Del Rio, 15 miles from Langtry and an hour from the recreational haven of Lake Amistad.
 The ghost town of Pumpville was a water station for the railroad and only a few buildings remain today.
-Over the tracks and up the road is the gate to the 1864 RANCH.
+Over the tracks and up the road is the gate.

 The headquarters of this ranch consists of a quaint remodeled camp house that is one bedroom, one bath with a stucco exterior and a large. inviting front porch.
 The house is serviced by Rio Grande Electric.
 Water is via a water well..
 The owners have added a metal 3 bedroom, 3 bath bunkhouse with all the comforts and a metal deer cleaning facility.
 AT&T cell service can be caught at most spots on the ranch.
 Dish or Direct TV will provide TV service.

 The ranch is gently rolling and sprawling.
 There are wide draws and elevations offering scenic vistas.
 The ranch was historically a sheep ranch but has not been grazed in years which has allowed for the vegetation to flourish.
 Some of the brush species that can be found on the ranch are: guayacan, agarito, tasajillo, cenizo, mesquite, prickly pear, yucca, Spanish dagger, greasewood, catclaw, ocotillo, leatherwood, blue sage and purple sage.
 The trees found in the draws are chinaberry, hackberry, black walnut, and red berry cedar.
 Several species of grasses and forbs are prevalent such as chino grama, buffalograss, tobosa, cane bluestem,green sprangletop, and sideoats.